How to Ensure Calm And Balanced Dog

 Sometimes simple changes in the dogs’ environment can make all the difference and help anxious dogs to cope better with their fears.
 This can be creating a safe haven for your dog to retire to when he feels stressed, e.g. during thunderstorms, or when left home alone.
 Or by giving him extra exercise before facing situations he finds stressful, e.g. before visiting the Vet, or going on a long car journey.

-We look at what changes may be helpful in the following circumstances:
+We look at what changes may be helpful in the following circumstances (just click the ones relevant for your dog):

 Dog Anxiety Medication